lsenjov/politico/README.md

 Very recently, the revolution succeeded and you were catapulted into power.
 Unfortunately, most of the documents were destroyed during the chaos.
 Nevertheless, this committee will steer the new country of [INSERT NAME HERE].

 ## Rules
+- This document is not able to be modified via pull requests.
+- This document is subject to change at any time.
 - Failing to adhere to the laws will invoke the full punishment of the law...when it's instituted, anyway.
 - My arbitration on an issue is final.
 If something doesn't go the way you thought it would, there's a reason for it.
 - While public conversation and debate should go on issues here on github, there is no rules for or against external communication.
+- Each player will be given secret objectives with a point value.
+These objectives are either fulfilled or not fulfilled, and are not scored until game is over.
+Unless revealed by the player, a player's secret objectives can not be forcefully revealed.

 ##Regions:
 ### Bambach